caas-team/sparrow/README.md

     # The ID of your GitLab project.
 This is where Sparrow will register itself
     # and grab the list of other Sparrows from
     projectId: 18923
+# Configures the telemetry exporter.
+telemetry:
+  # The telemetry exporter to use.
+  # Options:
+  # grpc: Exports telemetry using OTLP via gRPC.
+  # http: Exports telemetry using OTLP via HTTP.
+  # stdout: Prints telemetry to stdout.
+  # noop | "": Disables telemetry.
+  exporter: grpc
+  # The address to export telemetry to.
+  url: localhost:4317
+  # The token to use for authentication.
+  # If the exporter does not require a token, this can be left empty.
+  token: ""
+  # The path to the tls certificate to use.
+  # To disable tls, either set this to an empty string or set it to insecure.
+  certPath: ""
 ```

 #### Loader